Paraguay cheese: Preparation

 The ingredients used in the manufacture of “Paraguay cheese” are both dairy products: whole milk and curd.

 The preparation consists of three processes: the treatment of the rennet, the making of the curd and finally the manufacture of the cheese itself.

 The rennet is opened and washed very thoroughly and put in a container with a large amount of sour orange or lemon juice.
 It is left there to soak in the liquid for about three to four hours and then put out to dry in the sun.
 When it is dry, the rennet is ready to curdle the milk.

 For the curd, the full-fat milk is put inside a container, the rennet is added, then the mixture is stirred occasionally for about an hour.
 After that time, it is tested by dropping some of the liquid in the palm of the hand, if there are curds then the rennet is removed and the milk is left for a short while to finish the process.

 Finally, the cheese is formed by breaking the curd, after which it is left again to settle for another few hours so it loses some liquid called whey.
 After this, the curd is squeezed until all the liquid is gone.
 When the curd has no more whey, it is put in specially made frames with rectangular shape called cheese-dishes.
 The next day the “kesú Paraguay” is ready to be consumed.

-History

-The elaboration of the “kesú paraguai” started in the country states (dedicated to the agriculture and cattle) of Paraguay.

-According to some scholars of social history of Paraguay, all the Paraguayan popular gastronomy, which establishes itself as a small family industry after the Paraguayan War where Paraguay fought the Triple Alliance (Argentina, Brazil and Uruguay, between 1864 and 1870), is really abundant in caloric content, because of the situation that overcame to the country after the conflict.
-In the aftermath of the war, food was limited, groceries were hard to find.
-So Paraguayan cooking has a high protein content to make up for the scarcity of daily meals.

-Geological Features
+Geological features

-Paraguay Cheese comes from the Criollo cow, which produces milk high in fat.
-These cows graze in the eastern wetlands of Paraguay, and the plants there are very nutrient rich.
+Paraguay cheese comes from the Criollo cow, which produces milk high in fat.
+These cows graze in the eastern wetlands of Paraguay, and the plants there are very nutrient-rich.